-How to prune strawberry plants is essential information that most gardeners seek.
+How to prune strawberry plants of the Rosaceae family is essential information that most gardeners seek.
 In this regard, know that this can be accomplished by cutting back the runners and clearing the plant of the yellowing leaves and dead stems to encourage healthy fruit production and prevent plant illnesses.

 Read this in-depth article to grasp the process of pruning strawberries.
 We provide a complete step-by-step instruction that is easy to follow and is also straightforward.